con204/eks-workshop/content/advanced/350_opentelemetry/otel_collector/collector-manifest.md

 ### Configuring AWS Distro for Open Telemetry Collector Kubernetes manifest

-Open `$ vim kubernetes/adot/otel-container-insights-infra.yaml`.
+Open `$ less kubernetes/adot/otel-container-insights-infra.yaml`.
 Inside you’ll notice an annotation for the `AWSDistroOpenTelemetryRole` in the `ServiceAccount` resource.
 {{< output >}}---
 # create cwagent service account and role binding